YangyangFu/luckyrobot/README.md

 ### Deliverables

 **Task Definition**
-For this project, we will implement a robotic arm reaching and grasping task using reinforcement learning in simulation.
+For this project, we will implement a humanoid walking task using reinforcement learning in simulation.
 The robot will learn to:
-1. Reach a target position in 3D space
-2. Orient its end-effector appropriately
-3. Control a parallel gripper to grasp objects
+1. Walk in a natural human-like manner
+2. Maintain balance while walking
+3. Follow reference motion data for realistic movement

+The implementation uses PPO (Proximal Policy Optimization) with the following key components:
+- Actor-critic architecture with shared network layers
+- Observation scaling for better training stability
+- Parallel training environments for faster data collection
+- Advantage estimation with GAE-λ
+- Action bounds handling for the humanoid's joints

 This task is fundamental to robotic manipulation and represents a core capability needed in various applications from manufacturing to service robotics.